Frequently Asked Questions

 Once you complete the ELMS program, you be eligible to sit for the NCLEX-RN® licensure exam.
 As a master’s educated registered nurse (RN), you will be positioned to assume a range of employment opportunities.
 The ELMS program will prepare students as advanced generalist nurses qualified to work in areas such as direct patient care in hospitals and/or the community, nursing quality and safety assurance, and population management and care coordination.

-By 2025, Maryland is predicted to have a shortage of 10,000 registered nurses, and there is a growing demand for more highly educated nurses.
+There is a growing demand for more highly educated nurses.
 A majority of employers prefer to hire nurses educated at the baccalaureate level or higher because research has linked improved patient outcomes with a more educated RN workforce.
 The ELMS program will prepare you to enter the workforce as a highly educated nurse ready to meet the needs of patients and employers without having to first complete a second bachelor’s degree.

 There are many advanced education opportunities for graduates of an entry-level master’s in nursing program, including post-graduate programs in nursing specializations or a Doctor of Nursing Practice (DNP).
 The admission requirements for post-graduate or doctoral programs in nursing will vary by institution.
 If you are interested in advanced studies, we encourage you to discuss your goals with your program advisor and research the admission requirements for programs of interest.